SteveJustin1963/tec-LUNAR/README.md

 # LUNA LANDER TEC-1 Mintor 1A
-try it on tec-1 Lunar Lander was in TE 10-74
+Lunar Lander controlled by the tec-1 in issue TE 10-74

 <img width="666" height="666" alt="image" src="https://github.com/user-attachments/assets/aa19ef2d-b5d0-4b40-907b-581872b7f82c" />

-- Key sequence: AD, 4, 9, 0, GO, GO.
-- Set speed control to your level of skill (strength of gravity).
+Buzz says "we are ready for landing sequence Houston, over" "Roger that Buzz" Neil presses the key sequence `AD, 4, 9, 0, GO, GO`, the Tec-1 lights up.
+"Now setting speed control to match moon 1.62 G."
 - When the game ends, press any key to restart.
 - You are in a luna module, orbiting some 50 kilometres above the luna surface.